DefGuard/docs/features/activity-log/activity-log-streaming/activity-log-integrations/vector-integration-guide.md

 ### Add Vector destination

-In Defguard UI with an administrator account, go into settings page and choose `Activity log streaming` tab.&#x20;
+In Defguard UI with an administrator account, go into settings page and choose `Activity log streaming` tab.

 Click `Add log streaming` and choose `Vector` destination.